ActiDoo/gamification-engine/docs/rest/index.rst

 =======================

    - POST to "/add_or_update_user/{userId}"
-      - Get fields:
+      - URL parameters:
          - userId (the Id of a user in your system)
-      - Body fields:
+      - POST parameters:
          - lat (float latitude)
          - lon (float longitude)
          - country (String country)